preames/public-notes/llvm-riscv-status.rst

 Vectorization
 =============

-Goal is to smoke out as many correctness problems around vectorization as possible, then enable some vectorization configuration (any configuration).

-Configurations of Note

-* -riscv-v-vector-bits-min=128 -- short fixed length
-* -riscv-v-vector-bits-min=1024 -- long fixed length
-* -scalable-vectorization=on -- scalable only, current default ToT
-* -riscv-v-vector-bits-min=128 -scalable-vectorization=on -- both fixed and scalable enabled, very useful for smoking out cost model issues

-Stages:

-* Correctness - build code with vectorization flags enabled.
-* Cost Model Completeness - No invalid costs seen when compiling (requires custom patch)

-Workload Status:

-* sqlite3 (many configs) -- stable, no invalid costs
-* imagemagick -- build w/o link due to "missing files" (likely autoconf cross compile problem, using modified compiler to avoid CFLAGs issuess
-* Clang stage2 build (many configs) -- successful build/link, no invalid costs, ran tests using llvm-lit + qemu-user no suspicious looking errors (I slightly screwed up my run, so there were errors, but none that looked to be anything other than user error - did not rerun due to length of run)
-* llvm test-suite -- build/link w/ one error due to missing TCL in cross build (scalable vectorization only), ran all tests under qemu-user.
-Several failures due to strip not recognizing cross compiled binaries, but nothing which looked suspicious.
-Log output includes a bunch of Invalid costs for later consideration.
-* spec2017 - all successfully cross compile, several generate link errors

-Tuning

-* Lots...
 * Issues around epilogue vectorization w/VF > 16 (for fixed length vectors, i8 for VLEN >= 128, i16 for VLEN >= 256, etc..)
 * Initial target assumes scalar epilogue loop, return to folding/epilogue vectorization in future.